A Deep Dive into Lady Macbeth's Quotes: Exploring Ambition, Guilt, and Madness in Shakespeare's Macbeth

 Introduction: The Unsex Me Here

 Lady Macbeth's most famous lines often revolve around her ambition and her attempts to control her husband, Macbeth.
 The play opens with a letter from Macbeth detailing his encounter with the witches, and Lady Macbeth's response immediately establishes her character.
 She famously cries, "Come, you spirits / That tend on mortal thoughts, unsex me here, / And fill me from the crown to the toe top-full / Of direst cruelty!"
 (Act 1, Scene 5, lines 39-42).
 This potent opening statement reveals her willingness to shed her feminine qualities – associated with compassion and weakness – to embrace ruthless ambition.
 She actively seeks to become something unnatural, something monstrous, to achieve her goals.
-The invocation of spirits underscores her reliance on supernatural forces to aid her in her scheme.
+And the invocation of spirits underscores her reliance on supernatural forces to aid her in her scheme.
 This quote is crucial in establishing her as a force to be reckoned with, a woman willing to transcend societal expectations to achieve ultimate power.

 The Murder of Duncan: "A little water clears us of this deed"